A hammock top quilt is a perfect choice when you’re looking for a lighter, more versatile sleeping bag option.

 A top quilt is similar to a sleeping bag but with the material under you and the zipper removed, this allows them to provide the same warmth but drastically reduces the weight and space required.
 This allows you to carry it for months and enables a smaller backpack for a similar amount of warmth.

-So, What is a Top Quilt Anyway?
+What Exactly is a Top Quilt For Hammock Camping?

 What many don’t realize is that any part of your sleeping bag that is under you is not providing you any real warmth, you are carrying it for the sake of the warmth provided by the layers on top of you and around you.